cognidox/OfficeToPDF/COMServer/README.md

 This project contains code that is responsible for locating the process id of the MsOffice Application COM Server.

-It use the IUnknown interface to locate the process id.
+It uses the IUnknown interface to locate the process id.
 A single function is exposed by the assembly which can be called from C# code via the standard pinvoke mechanism.

 ```csharp